 Welcome to Velinwood COURT.
 THINGS HERE ARE NOT WHAT THEY SEEM.

 It began like many stories do.
-Except here, all paths lead back to the center and The Queen is the one standing in the eye of the storm, the glitter swirling and she is the conductor.
+Except here, all paths lead back to the center and The Queen is the one standing in the eye, the glitter swirling around like a storm she conducts.
 She holds all the cards, the map and they keys and she never shows all her cards at once.

 She doesn’t bow, not anymore.
-Not to anyone (except one to Emma and once, she nodded to Velin with such deep respect it lit a couch on fire.
+Not to anyone (except once to Emma and once, she nodded to Velin with such deep respect it lit a couch on fire.)
 She builds.

 You’re welcome at her table, but you must be polite or Bunny will add you to his grudge book.
 In triplicate.
 And Bunny doesn’t forget…he keeps the receipts.